 We calculated the OHI species status score under several scenarios to observe the impact of toggling the prioritized data set from IUCN to AquaMaps, and toggling the AquaMaps presence threshold from 40% to 0% (Fig. 3).
 Reducing the threshold increases the apparent range of a species, so a decrease in a region’s score under scenario 1 would indicate increased spatial representation of threatened species for that region.
 Shifting priority from IUCN to AquaMaps may increase or decrease a species’ apparent range, so a decrease in region score for scenario 2 may indicate a decrease in spatial representation of low-risk species, an increase in spatial representation of high-risk species, or a combination of both.
 Scenario three combines effects of scenarios 1 and 2.

-Given that only 25.4% of species overlap, it is surprising that changing the priority for overlapping species from IUCN maps to AquaMaps would result in substantial country-level score shifts as seen in scenarios 2 and 3.
+Given that only 25.4% of species overlap, it is surprising that changing the priority for overlapping species from IUCN maps to AquaMaps would result in substantial country-level score shifts, as seen in scenarios 2 and 3.
 While the mean global score did not vary significantly from scenario to scenario, select countries gained up to 7.5 points while others dropped as many as 5 points.
-This result indicates that especially on a national or regional scale, an arbitrary change in how the two datasets are combined can result in a very different assessment of species conservation status.
+This result indicates that, especially on a national or regional scale, an arbitrary change in how the two datasets are combined can result in a very different assessment of species conservation status.

 Case Study: MPA Gap Analysis

-Klein et al. (2015) compare the global distribution of species to the global distribution of marine protected areas to assess how well the MPAs protect key species and identify which species fall through gaps in protection.
+Klein et al. (2015) compared the global distribution of species to the global distribution of marine protected areas to assess how well the MPAs protect species and identify which species fall through gaps in protection.
 The study relied on the AquaMaps database, using a probability of occurrence threshold of 50% or greater, to determine species presence, and the World Database of Protected Areas to define zones of marine protection.
-They found that the global MPA network leaves 90.5% of marine species with less than 5% of their overall range represented within MPAs, and 1.4% of species have no protection at all ("gap" species).
+They found that the global MPA network leaves 90.5% of marine species with less than 5% of their overall range represented within MPAs, and 1.4% of species have no protection at all (i.e., "gap" species).

 We recalculated the amount of under-protected and gap species using either IUCN or AquaMaps data (using 2015 AquaMaps data and a 0% threshold to allow the most meaningful comparison to IUCN's "limits of distribution", Fig. 4).
 We found a five-fold increase in the proportion of gap species (6.4% of species vs. 1.2%) and dramatically larger proportion of species with less than 2% of their range protected (73.2% of species vs. 47.7%).
 However, this comparison also indicates a larger proportion of well-protected species with greater than 10% of range protected (2.9% of species vs. 1.5%).
 Conclusions drawn from each of these datasets would paint dramatically different pictures of the protection afforded by our current global MPA network.